The Heart Transplant Process

 A nurse transplant coordinator: ____________________________________________

-This nurse will help to coordinate your care after transplant.
+This nurse will organize your transplant evaluation and help to coordinate your care after transplant.

 Your UWHC heart doctor (cardiologist): _____________________________________